CMUAbstract/edb-rat/README.md

 feature.
 To select the build variant, set *one of the* `TEST_*` variables to 1 in `bld/Makefile`.

-Build and flash edb-rat app:
+### Build and flash edb-rat app

+To build and flash the edb-rat app onto the WISP, run:

     make bld/gcc/clean
     make bld/gcc/all